jaysalw/jaysalw/README.md

 💾 *This is where the magic happens.*
 I run a **self-hosted home lab** for experimentation, learning, and automation.

+**You're able to see more about my homelab on my website at https://jay.fish/homelab**

 Here’s what I’m working on:

 - 🖥️ **Hardware:** secret secret! - Except from my Raspberry Pi Cluster & 42u server rack by my bed!